» Residential Electrical Wiring: Guide to Home Wiring

 - If the electrical utility company reports that the electrical service power is OK and the condition persists then it is best to contact a licensed electrician who can perform electrical troubleshooting tests at the electrical panel to identify the electrical system problem and make the necessary electrical repairs.

-More about Electrical Wiring for Outlets
+See More about Electrical Wiring for Wall Outlets and Receptacles

 Wiring Electrical Outlets for the Home